Tempo logotype

 How Tempo and monday.com approach AI and integrations

 Integrations follow the same logic.
-Power BI Connector for Jira, Tableau Connector for Jira, BigQuery Connector for Jira, and the Looker connector are separate Tempo Marketplace apps that push Jira execution data into the enterprise BI tools where finance, PMO, and exec dashboards already live.
+Power BI Connector for Jira, Tableau Connector for Jira, BigQuery Connector for Jira, the Looker connector, plus Oracle Analytics and SAP Analytics Cloud connectors are separate Tempo Marketplace apps that push Jira execution data into the enterprise BI tools where finance, PMO, and exec dashboards already live.
 The portfolio signal lands where the decisions get made, not inside another cross-team work platform.

-Worth a second look: Tempo and monday.com aren't strictly head-to-head.
-The decision splits on Jira.
-If the team is on Jira, Tempo is the direct replacement for portfolio operations, and monday.com's manual-maintenance overhead is what tips buyers into the switch.
-Some users have reported that maintaining cross-tool data parity in monday.com becomes a daily manual task as the workspace scales.
-That maintenance tax compounds with every new board, automation, and configuration.
-If the team isn't on Jira (or runs monday.com mostly as a CRM or business-team work surface), Tempo plus the Power BI Connector for monday.com is the complement path.
-Keep monday.com where it earns its place, add Tempo's Jira-native portfolio governance on top, and consolidate the truth at the BI layer.
+If the team isn't on Jira (or runs monday.com mostly as a CRM or business-team work surface), Tempo plus Power BI Connector for monday.com is the complement path.
+Keep monday.com where it earns its place, add Tempo's Jira-native portfolio governance on top, and consolidate reporting in Power BI.

 Either way, Tempo's Power BI Connector ecosystem reads monday.com data, and Tempo Custom Charts can surface monday.com workflows on Jira dashboards.
 Replace or complement – the architecture handles both.